S-Carlos-Teixeira/pastry-fe/README.md

 ### Back-end
 * Currently, Python is my second language, and it is a significant accomplishment for me.
 Although I am not yet fluent in it and require further improvement, I am capable of reading and comprehending Python code.

+* I got the concept of pipenv and how to use it to create virtual environments.

 * I learned how to create my own decorators, which I used to secure the routes, but it can be used for other purposes as well.

 * I got a good understanding of the flask framework and how to use it to create a RESTful API.

 ## Future Improvements